espressif/esp-zigbee-sdk/examples/esp_zigbee_greenpower/esp_zigbee_gpd/README.md

 # Green Power device Example

-This example code shows how to configure Zigbee Green Power device and use it as on/off switch to send Zigbee Green Power frame to control Zigbee Green Power combo (proxy + sink).
+This example demonstrates how to configure Zigbee Green Power device and use it as on/off switch to send Zigbee Green Power frame to control Zigbee Green Power combo (proxy + sink).

 ## Hardware Required

-* One development board with ESP32-H2 SoC acting as Zigbee Green Power device (loaded with esp_zigbee_gpd example)
+* One 802.15.4 enabled development board (e.g., ESP32-H2 or ESP32-C6) running this example.
-* A USB cable for power supply and programming
-* Choose another ESP32-H2 as Zigbee Green Power Combo (see [green power combo example](../esp_zigbee_gpc/))
+* A second board running as Zigbee Green Power Combo (see [green power combo](../esp_zigbee_gpc/) example)

 ## Configure the project